 Nowadays, marketing goes hand in hand with analytics.
 Marketing has become far more measurable than ever before.
 So, you can estimate customer engagement and determine which tactics work and which don’t through the use of marketing metrics.

-It’s not always clear which metrics you should use, and more importantly, it’s not obvious how to use them to improve your results.
+It’s not always clear which metrics you should use to measure the effectiveness of marketing campaigns, and more importantly, it’s not obvious how to use them to improve your results.

 Let's start with the basics: